-- was done with Strategic Consultants, Casey Family Services to develop and implement training for the facilitators that was rolled out in the spring of 2015. - ✓ Strategic Consultants, Casey Family Services was also consulted with to develop a training on the Family Team Meeting process as it was recognized that the last time all staff were comprehensively trained in this process was in 2005 when FTM's were first implemented within OCFS.
-In the fall of 2015 all staff will be trained in FTMs. - ✓ Family Share Policy has been drafted and will need to be sent out to comment.
-Once that feedback is reviewed and any changes are made, the policy will be reviewed by the Executive Management Team for finalization. - ✓ The QA Unit has implemented a quarterly schedule of reviewing Family Share data, this review process was implemented in January 2014.
+- The Family Team Meeting Policy, which includes the Facilitated Family Team Meeting protocol, was reviewed and updated.
+The training curriculum was completed concurrent to the policy development.
+Strategic Consultants, Casey Family Services were also consulted with to develop a training on the Family Team Meeting process as it was recognized that the last time all staff were comprehensively trained in this process was in 2005 when FTM's were first implemented within OCFS.
+By the spring of 2017 all staff will be trained and/or re-trained in FTMs. - The Request for Proposal for the CPPC expansion has been finalized for seven of the eight districts.
+In 2016 OCFS, providers and community members will work to establish and/or strengthen the community approach to ensuring child safety.
+An OCFS Program Specialist has been identified to oversee the CPPC program and develop consistency statewide to develop these services.
+The Program Specialist will supervise staff dedicated to prevention work. - Family Share Policy has been was finalized and disseminated to all staff in August 2015.
+Family Share practice and policy is trained at multiple points during the Foundations training for new workers.
+In the Resource Parent training they focus on the purpose of the family share meeting and that it is an opportunity for the resource parent to gain specific and pertinent information about the child that will allow them to safely care for and protect that child while placed in their home.
+They also discuss the hope is that the meeting may help create a mutually supportive and trusting relationship that can foster important communication that will increase the success of the placement, and reunification. - The QA Unit has implemented a quarterly schedule of reviewing Family Share data, this review process was implemented in January 2014.
 A baseline was established using data looking at all removals from 7/1/13-12/31/13.
-Districts have been provided with the raw number of Family Share meetings that are pulled through a query of Macwis for all removals.
+Districts have been provided with the raw number of Family Share meetings that are pulled through a query of MACWIS for all removals.
 In the data pulled for the last quarter of 2014, QA began looking at a smaller sample to provide more of a qualitative review for district staff.
 The qualitative review includes a review of policy compliance in terms of when the meetings occur.
-The quantitative query pulls all Family Share Meetings regardless of when they were held the qualitative review looks at if the meeting were held within 5 days of the child entry into foster and any time a child changes placement.
-The qualitative review is also looking at documentation for when a meeting isn't held and if the justification is sound. - ✓ CPPC: What began as a successful pilot program in 2005 in Portland has now expanded to include the communities of Biddeford, Portland, South Portland, Westbrook, Lewiston, Auburn and Bangor.
-CPPC partners identify and support families earlier by decreasing risk factors and increasing protective factors through the use of Preventative Family Team Meetings, local collaborative work and other neighborhood-driven activities.
-As an active partner in the collaboration, OCFS has developed an earlier intervention position of a Prevention Social Worker within the scope of OCFS child welfare work to liaison with the community and to work directly with families most at-risk for experiencing first time or repeat maltreatment.
-The OCFS is committed to working with and empowering communities to ensure that children and families grow up healthy, productive and safe. - ✓ Continued implementation of Mandatory Reporting Training to community stakeholder groups.
-A Process was instituted with a Policy & Training Specialist and Intake Supervisor identified as trainers for train the trainers.
-This duo has conducted several trainings that have trained Child Advocacy Center staff and OCFS staff to provide Mandatory Reporting Training statewide.
-They have also trained all of the Opiate Clinics (except two) and some child care providers.
-Included in this next round of training is representation from the Maliseet tribal child welfare. - ✓ The family stabilization services, supported visitation and ARP, have received increased funding to better support the work. - ✓ Cops and Caseworker Training: Due to limited resources and time, this training was not able to be held in the past year.
-The decision has been made to remove this objective from the CFSP as there are numerous new trainings that will need to be held over the next several years that take priority over the Cops and Caseworker Training.
+The quantitative query pulls all Family Share Meetings regardless of when they were held the qualitative review looks at if the meeting were held within 5 business days of the child entry into foster and any time a child changes placement.
+The qualitative review is also looking at documentation for when a meeting isn't held and if the justification is sound. - Continued implementation of Mandatory Reporting Training to community stakeholder groups.
+A Process was instituted with a Policy & Training Specialist and Intake Supervisor identified as trainers for train the trainers (referred to as T3s).
+This duo has continued to train OCFS staff, tribal members from both the Maliseet and Passamaquoddy tribes and Child Advocacy Center staff to provide Mandatory Reporting Training statewide.
+There has also been two Child Advocacy Center staff trained as T3s that can now train their own staff to become trainers.